googleapis/sdk-platform-java/hermetic_build/README.md

 Please refer [here](go/java-client-releasing#versionstxt-manifest) for more info of versions.txt.

+### A list of library names (`library-names`), optional

+A list of library names that will be generated, separated by comma.
+The library name of a library is the value of `library_name` or `api_shortname`, if `library_name` is not specified, in the generation configuration.

+If `library_names` is not specified, all libraries in the generation configuration will be generated.

-### Api definitions path (`api_definitions_path`), optional
+### Api definitions path (`api-definitions-path`), optional

 The path to where the api definition (proto, service yaml) resides.

 The default value is the current working directory when running the script.

 Note that you need not only the protos defined the service, but also the transitive dependencies of those protos.
 Any missing dependencies will cause `File not found` error.

 For example, if your service is defined in `example_service.proto` and it imports `google/api/annotations.proto`, you need the `annotations.proto` resides in a folder that has the exact structure of the import statement (`google/api` in this case), and set `api_definitions_path` to the path contains the root folder (`google` in this case).

-## Output of `entry_point.py`
+## Output

 ### GAPIC libraries

-For each module (e.g. `google-cloud-java/java-asset`), the following files/folders
-will be created/modified:
+For each module (e.g. `google-cloud-java/java-asset`), the following files/folders will be created/modified:

 | Name                                | Notes                                                                    |
 |:------------------------------------|:-------------------------------------------------------------------------|